Whenever a new beauty treatment pops up, there’s bound to be a discussion on its safety.

 Generally, it isn’t advisable for pregnant and nursing women to get PMU, tattoos, or piercings due to the possibility of an infection or the transmission of diseases such as HIV and hepatitis.

-Is PMU safe for cancer patients?
+Is PMU Safe for Cancer Patients?

 Permanent makeup procedures for eyebrows and scalp micropigmentation can successfully recreate the look of natural hair where it may have fallen off as a result of chemotherapy, while areola micropigmentation has become standard in breast reconstruction.

 However, PMU procedures are generally not done while the patient is undergoing treatment, due to the increased risk of infection, allergic reaction, or similar unforeseen circumstances that may delay or otherwise interfere with the treatment.

-Is PMU safe for MRI?
+Is PMU Safe for MRI?

 However, there are numerous ways in which PMU is different from a tattoo, and one of them is the fact that PMU pigments very rarely react to radio wave technology, so the chances of pain or stinging during the examination are minimal.

 For more information, read our detailed article on how permanent makeup affects MRI.

-Is scar camouflage with PMU safe?
+Is Scar Camouflage with PMU Safe?

 Unfortunately, sometimes permanent makeup just doesn’t work out.
 There are several ways to do a permanent makeup removal.

 With all these removal options, there’s the risk of permanent scarring and residual discoloration, not to mention the change in skin texture.
 So unless the results are completely intolerable, perhaps it’s best to let the pigments fade naturally.

 Permanent makeup treatments are generally safe for everyone, with some exceptions related to certain conditions.
-Side-effects are extremely rare, and can be prevented by proper hygiene and a quick test against allergies.
+Side-effects are rare, and can be prevented by proper hygiene and a quick test against allergies.